-To some extent it’s quite understandable that 90-95% of traders fail.
-Let’s for a moment forget how some traders can’t control their emotions, are greedy, don’t keep a journal, don’t set Stop Losses and Take Profits.
-Lets forget about the fact that most of them don’t spend enough time on a demo account to practice and weave out a strategy for themselves.
+To some extent, it’s quite understandable that 90-95% of traders fail.
+Let’s for a moment forget how some traders can’t control their emotions, are greedy, don’t keep a journal, don’t set Stop Losses, and Take Profits.
+Let’s forget about the fact that most of them don’t spend enough time on a demo account to practice and weave out a strategy for themselves.
 How else can we see some reason why most of the traders fail?

 I find it disheartening that most new traders enter the market with no knowledge of where and how to find fundamental news.
-And I know some may say people are trading the foreign exchange market and making consistent profit using only technical analysis, while this may be true, I believe strongly that one way or the other they employ fundamental analysis (without) knowing it indirectly.
+And I know some may say people are trading the foreign exchange market and making a consistent profit using only technical analysis, while this may be true, I believe strongly that one way or the other they employ fundamental analysis (without) knowing it indirectly.
 Proof of this thought is found in the plethora of forex expert advisors (EA) littered all over.
-Those EA’s have no idea what Non-Farm Payroll nor what the the Federal Open Markets Committee is and how they release news and how their minutes affect traded commodities.
+Those EA’s have no idea what Non-Farm Payroll nor what the Federal Open Markets Committee is and how they release news and how their minutes affect traded commodities.
 And that’s why no EA is profitable consistently if some of them are at all profitable in the first place.
 Trading technicals, which most traders do is like saying it was 10°C thirty years ago today, so today will be 10°C not taking into account climate change (news about it, in this scenario).
 Trading technicals alone is nothing more than trading with statistical data.
 Pattern reading without fundamentals is bullshit in my opinion.

-Of course this shouldn’t seem like forcing some trading methodology on forex traders.
+Of course, this shouldn’t seem like forcing some trading methodology on forex traders.
 Every individual has their way of thinking and looking at things.
 This is how I look at the idea of why and how most traders lose.
 I would like to hear your thoughts on the comments below.
 If you liked this post please share and do not forget to subscribe to my email list above.